sez11a/liferay-docs/userGuide/en/chapters/05-dynamic-data-lists.markdown

 ![Figure 5.3: Data field properties.](../../images/05-data-definition-field-properties.png)

-In addition to dragging the fields around to create your desired forms, you can stack inputs within inputs, by dragging a field within another field.
-Organize your data into unlimited levels of hierarchy, creating the clearest, most logical data model easily.
+In addition to dragging the fields around to create your desired forms, you can nest inputs within inputs, by dragging a field onto another field.
+You can organize your data into unlimited levels of hierarchy, creating the clearest, most logical data model rapidly.
 There is also a duplicate button on each field (the middle button), allowing you to easily clone any field as many times as you need.

 That really covers the basic tools that users of `list.it` need to get rolling with an unlimited array of custom types.
-But just like we talked about at the beginning, most users will probably want to use a host of pre-defined data types already.
+But just like we talked about in the beginning, most users will probably want to use a host of pre-defined data types.
 A number of data definitions ship with the portal to help you get started: *To Do*, *Issues*, *Meeting Minutes*, and *Contacts*.
 Use these on their own to generate new data lists, or tweak them to fit your use case.
 All that's left to do is build a new data list, and let your users play with it.

 ## Creating Data Lists

 Building out new lists really isn't all that different from creating new pieces of web content.
 Just as you can create new Web Content Structures to control the input of a particular type of web content, you can use Data List Definitions to control the input of new list types.
 Similarly, just as you simply create a new piece of web content, selecting the Structure you would like to use with it, `list.it` users (we'll call them *Listies*) will choose the Definition they want to use when creating a new list.
 With a data definition in place, all that remains is to create a new data list to capture the information we're going after.
 This is the easiest step in creating the list, with only a few clicks between a data definition and robust data entry and delivery.

-If we wanted to create a new volunteer list with the "Volunteer Sign-Up" definition:
+If we want to create a new volunteer list with the "Volunteer Sign-Up" definition:

 1. From the *Content* section of the Control Panel, select Dynamic Data Lists.
 2. Click on *Add* to create a new list based on a data definition, which in our case will be the job post.